beejjorgensen/bgc/src/bgc_part_0100.md

 C is a low-level language.

 It didn't used to be.
-Back in the day when people carved punch cards out of granite, C was an incredibly way to be free of the drudgery of lower-level languages like [flw[assembly|Assembly_language]].
+Back in the day when people carved punch cards out of granite, C was an incredible way to be free of the drudgery of lower-level languages like [flw[assembly|Assembly_language]].

 But now in these modern times, current-generation languages offer all